reactjs/ar.react.dev/src/content/reference/react/experimental_taintUniqueValue.md

 );
 ```

-Now whenever anyone tries to pass this password to a Client Component, or send the password to a Client Component with a Server Function, an error will be thrown with message you defined when you called `taintUniqueValue`.
+Now whenever anyone tries to pass this password to a Client Component, or send the password to a Client Component with a Server Action, an error will be thrown with message you defined when you called `taintUniqueValue`.

 </DeepDive>